 7 Tips to Help Millennials Climb the Corporate Ladder

-Although job hopping appears to be the new normal for millennials—91 percent of whom plan to stay at one employer for less than three years—one of the most efficient and secure ways to climb the corporate ladder is to do it within one's current company.
+Although job-hopping appears to be the new normal for millennials—91 percent of whom plan to stay at one employer for less than three years—one of the most efficient and secure ways to climb the corporate ladder is to do it within one's current company.
 Yes, this may sound like a strategy from an old-fashioned career book, but it can pay off.
 Big time.
 These seven tips show how to rise from within.

 Truly good leaders are constantly learning.
-They’re the first to tell you that they don’t know everything.
-In fact, the more I learn the more I realize the less I know.
-This realization works to your advantage because when you don’t think you know everything you’re open to learning.
-That’s when real growth can really take place.
+They’re the first to tell you that they don’t know everything, and often the more they learn the less they fell they know.
+As a result, they're more open to educating themselves, and that’s when real growth takes place.

 Let Your Work Speak for Itself